-Health Services in the Republic of Ireland
+Health Services in Ireland

 The Department of Health is responsible for health policy.
 Health and social services are delivered by the Health Service Executive (HSE) through a network of local health offices, health centres and clinics.

 Entitlement to Health Services

 Entitlement to health services is normally based on residency and means.
 Any person regardless of nationality who is accepted by the HSE as being ‘ordinarily resident’ in Ireland is entitled to healthcare.

 The population is divided into two groups for the purposes of entitlement to health services –medical card holders and non-medical card holders.
 A person may have full or limited eligibility.
 There are three types of medical cards; a standard medical card, a GP visit card and a Medical card/GP visit card for people over age 70.
 [A medical card irrespective of how granted gives the same entitlement, entitlement differs for GP visit card holders]

 MEDICAL CARD HOLDERS

 A medical card, issued by the Health Service Executive (HSE), entitles the bearer to receive certain health services free of charge subject to certain personal criteria including a means test.
 Unless you are the holder of a medical card, visits to a family doctor in Ireland are not free.

 Medical card eligibility is based on an assessment of means.
 To qualify, your weekly income must be below the income threshold.
 Any income, savings, investments and property (except for your own home) are taken into account in the means test.
 Outgoings such as rent, mortgage, childcare costs, travel to work costs are also considered in assessment.
 It is important that you give as much information as possible with your application including dependants, mortgage payments, medical expenses etc.